vllm-project/llm-compressor/examples/quantization/llama7b_one_shot_quantization.md

 # Creating a Quantized Llama Model in One Shot

 Quantizing a model to a lower precision can save on both memory and speed at inference time.
-This example demonstrates how to use the SparseML API to quantize a Llama model from 16 bits to 4 bits and save it to a compressed-tensors format for inference with vLLM.
+This example demonstrates how to use the LLM Compressor API to quantize a Llama model from 16 bits to 4 bits and save it to a compressed-tensors format for inference with vLLM.

 ## Step 1: Select a model and dataset